German submarine U-230: Chesapeake Bay

-On 5 July 1943, U-230 departed Brest in company with on a mission to lay mines in Chesapeake Bay on the east coast of the United States.
+On 5 July 1943, U-230 departed Brest in company with on a mission to lay mines in the Chesapeake Bay on the east coast of the United States.

-Arriving at the end of the month U-230 laid 8 TMC mines on the night of 26/27 July, in the mouth of Chesapeake Bay; a few days later U-566 laid 12 TMB mines nearby.
+Arriving at the end of the month U-230 laid 8 TMC mines on the night of 26/27 July, in the mouth of the Chesapeake Bay; a few days later U-566 laid 12 TMB mines nearby.
 Neither of these minefields achieved any sinkings.

 Returning across the Atlantic U-566 sank the US patrol vessel with the loss of more than 90 of her crew, sparking a massive ASW operation by the Tenth Fleet.
 Both U-boats escaped without detection.

 To assist this operation both U-boats were to re-fuel in mid-ocean from the Kriegsmarines flotilla of Type XIV U-tankers; however a concerted campaign against these, leading to the destruction of four (out of ten) in July alone severely disrupted U-boat operations in the far oceans.

 On 24 July, U-tanker was destroyed two days out of Bordeaux.

 On 30 July, three U-boats, two of them Type XIVs, were attacked and destroyed by aircraft of the RAF and ships of FJ Walker's 2nd Support Group.

 On 4 August, U-489 was sunk south of Iceland.

 This led to the diversion of provisional tankers and to refuel boats returning from North America.

 On 7 August, U-117 was destroyed, leaving U-230 and others in difficult straits.